Sonic3Modder/SUSR/README.md

 # About
-**A intermediate lua based root-access service (in the sudo, doas, etc catogory), GUI is PYTHON based.**
+**A intermediate python based root-access service (in the sudo, doas, etc catogory), GUI is PYTHON based.**